Carlos Loaiza has over 15 years' professional experience in the tax, M&A and corporate law practice areas, at both international and local levels.

 Throughout his professional career, Carlos has advised multinational groups with investments in Europe and Latin America, and participated in some of the most important M&A deals taking place in this continent, such as the purchase by the Colombian group SURA of assets of ING throughout Latin America (involving a sum of approximately US$ 3.2 million), which was classed as "Deal of the Year 2011" by the British magazine Latin Lawyer; or the purchase by Arauco-Stora in 2009 of assets of the ENCE Group in Uruguay (involving a sum of approximately US$ 400 million), the largest such transaction to be executed in Uruguay to date.

-Carlos is the director of the International Tax Law department at Universidad de Montevideo and directs Consultor Tributario, a blog and technical section sponsored by Thomson Reuters in El Observador, a leading economic newspaper in Montevideo.
+Carlos lectures in International Taxation and Tax Governance at the University of Montevideo and directs Consultor Tributario, a blog and technical section sponsored by Thomson Reuters in El Observador, a leading economic newspaper in Montevideo.
 He is also a member of the Visual Arts Workshop at the Torres García museum.

 He has received recognition as a leading lawyer in his practice area from Chambers Latin America and Latin Lawyer, as well as from Fundación Euroamérica, for his work as a collaborator in Latin America.
 Since 2009, he has directed the Global Alumni project at Centro de Estudios Garrigues.

 National Reporter of the International Bar Association's Tax Committee 2017 and member of the Economic National Academy, Uruguay.